ABOUT Mpho Makwana

 Mpho Makwana was born to the Makwana family who belong to the Baroka ba Mampoleng clan, whose family totem is the Lion, the Spiritual leader of the church, His Grace The Comforter - The Lion King of Judah.

-Mpho is an accomplished business leader with diverse experiences spanning a period of more than 25 years in executive and C-Suite roles in the public and private sectors.
+Mpho is an accomplished business leader with diverse experience spanning a period of more than 29 years in executive, C-Suite roles in the public and private sectors.

-He further serves as Chairman of Epitome Investments (Pty) Ltd, Information Technology Alliance (ITNA) (Pty) Ltd and the Boardroom Alliance (Pty) Ltd – which holds the sub-Saharan trading license for Executive Search firm Heidrick & Struggles.
-Non-Executive Director BioTherm Energy (PTY) Ltd; one South Africa’s foremost renewable energy companies.
+Furthermore, he serves as Chairman of the Advisory Board of the Investing in Africa Mining Indaba, Illovo SA (Pty) Ltd, Gibela Rail (RF) (Pty) Ltd, Epitome Investments (Pty) Ltd, New Nishati Investments (Pty) Ltd and the Boardroom Alliance (Pty) Ltd – which holds the sub-Saharan trading license for Executive Search firm Heidrick & Struggles.
+Non-Executive Director BioTherm Energy (PTY) Ltd; one of South Africa’s foremost renewable energy companies.

-During the 2010 FIFA World Cup, Mpho led the team that kept the lights on; firstly as Interim Chairman & CEO (3rdQ 2009) and as Chairman of Eskom Holdings from 10 June 2010 until his term as Director concluded on 27 June 2011, after serving on that board for nine years.
+During the 2010 FIFA World Cup, Mpho led the team that kept the lights on; firstly, as Interim Chairman & CEO (3rdQ 2009) and as Chairman of Eskom Holdings Limited SOC from 10 June 2010 until his term as Director concluded on 27 June 2011, after serving on that board for nine years.

 Praise Names such as Gosebo, Hunadi, Ngoato etc among the Bapedi and other cultures of Southern Africa have been symbolic of the egalitarian intent embedded in the African values of Motho ke motho ka batho.
 In a Lekgotla atmosphere women and men were addressed not by first name nor by surname but through their praise name to create a climate of egalitarianism in conversation.
 The second role of praise names was the important role they played in heritage and identity.
 As Gosebo ‘a Phogole I automatically locate myself in lineage as Gosebo son of Phogole – my father.